Police Record Checks

 If an applicant needs to be fingerprinted to complete a Vulnerable Sector check, the completion of their check will be delayed.
-The CPS has suspended fingerprinting services during the COVID-19 outbreak.
 Should you have any questions with respect to the online process please contact the Records Department.

 The online Police Records Check system allows you to apply for a police screening check 24 hours a day without having to attend our facility.
 All aspects of the process - including verification of your identification, and fee payment - are handled electronically.
-If there are no concerns or follow-up required, your police screening documents will be mailed to you in a confidential envelope.
+If there are no concerns or follow-up required, you will receive an email with instructions on how to download your police record check.

 How long does it take to receive my completed Police Record Check?

 The turnaround time for police record checks can vary depending on the volume of requests we are experiencing.
 There may also be occasions where information is delayed or requires further confirmation.
-Our staff will be able to provide an estimated timeline upon receipt of application.
 We appreciate that everyone would like their check completed as quickly as possible, and we strive to minimize the turnaround time as best we can.

 Will I require fingerprints?